mathjax/MathJax-docs/input/asciimath.rst

 AsciiMath can be configured to look for whatever markers you want to use for your math delimiters.
-See the :ref:`AsciiMath configuration options <configure-asciimath>` section for details on how to customize the action of the AsciiMath input jax.
+See the :ref:`AsciiMath configuration options <asciimath-options>` section for details on how to customize the action of the AsciiMath input jax.